Helpful Eye in the Sky

 Drones have not only showed value for Rogers-O’Brien in mitigating rework, they have also helped the firm capture potentially missed opportunities and hard dollar savings.
 One project required the excavation of a very large utility trench, around 10 feet deep and 20 feet wide.
 After the trench was dug, the utilities were installed with room to spare.

 “Once they’d laid in utilities that had to go into place, they looked at the aerial imagery and realised they had room to fit another utility in there, so that utility no longer had to have a separate trench dug at a different date.
 They were able to just come in and install that particular utility in parallel with the other system,” Holmes recalls.
 By no longer needing a separate trench and installation, the company saved around $600,000.
 “Needless to say, that aerial imagery was quite helpful.”

 Safety for workers

-The versatility of drones also makes them a great tool to minimize risk and increase safety for trades workers and jobsite stakeholders.
+The versatility of drones also makes them a great tool to minimise risk and increase safety for trades workers and jobsite stakeholders.
 Case in point, inspections on high-rise projects.

-“They can review all that quickly, mark it up.
-And that way if we do have to go out and make a repair, at least it’s a one-stop shop for that swing stage.
-Instead of going out, setting up to do an inspection and then leaving it in place for several weeks, maybe several months, while we wait to find out a solution or re-mobilize.”
+“They can review all that quickly and annotate it.
+And, that way, if we do have to go out and make a repair, at least it’s a one-stop shop for that swing stage.
+Instead of going out, setting up to do an inspection and then leaving it in place for several weeks, maybe several months, while we wait to find out a solution or re-mobilise.”

 Automation and safety are also becoming drone-assisted aspects of jobsite progress.
 In that regard, Holmes doesn’t see drones as a job killer in any way, rather, he believes the platform can be valuable towards safety.